inex/ixp-manager-docs-md/docs/install/upgrade-v3.md

 Due to the significant changes between IXP Manager v3 and v4, there is no in place upgrade process.
 The advised way to handle this is to install v4 in parallel and then switch over (by adjusting your DNS or Apache configuration for example) to the new v4 directory/server.

-This documenation was compiled while performing an upgrade on three separate IXP Manager installations.
+This documentation was compiled while performing an upgrade on three separate IXP Manager installations.

-**Before you proceed, please check the requirement listed in [the official installation instructions](manually.md).**
+**Before you proceed, please check the requirements listed in [the official installation instructions](manually.md).**

+If you need help, please [contact us via the public mailing list](https://www.ixpmanager.org/support.php).

+If you find that this guide is insufficient, please [contribute back to this documentation](../dev/docs.md).

+## Overview

+The upgrade process is quite involved and, depending how many IXP Manager features you use, may take the best part of a day.

+The general steps are:

+1. Duplicate the Database (see below)
+2. Install IXP Manager v4 (see below)
+3. Initial configuration tasks (see below)
+4. MRTG Graphing Migration (including peer to peer changes) (see below)
+5. Route collector / servers / AS112 configuration has changed - [see here](../features/routers.md)
+6. DNS / ARPA export has changed - [see here](../features/dns-arpa.md)
+7. Examine the new layer2 addresses feature and consideration migration - [see here](../features/later2-addresses.md)
+8. If you are using Bird, set up looking glasses - [see here](../features/looking-glass.md)
+9. Set up you cross connect / patch panel management - [see here](../features/patch-panels.md)
+10. Read up on [the new skinning features](../features/skinning.md) and see if you need to update / duplicate any skinned files.

 ## Duplicating the Database